 |M4 Sherman Tanks during manoeuvers in the California desert.|

 Color film was several times as expensive as black-and-white film and it couldn't be used anyway.
 So, most color photographs are of very highly placed individuals whose dignity required color shots such as studio portraits of generals and admirals.
 A few wealthy individuals, such as Eva Braun, also used color at times.

 The bottom line is that you should assume that any color photo from the World War II timeframe has been colorized using some flavor of photoshop unless otherwise indicated.
 There are no guarantees either way, but odds are that anything that looks too good outside of an obvious portrait situation is likely to be colorized.

 |As shown by the watermark in the lower right-hand corner, this was colorized.
 It shows a Sherman IIA (M4A1(76)W Medium Tank of the 2nd English armored brigade in Italy in 1944.|

 As always, thank you for stopping by.
 If you have any pertinent comments or observations, feel free to leave them below.

 If you like these color photos, you may wish to check out my other pages of color photos of World War II.

-You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 of and page 5 and page 6 and page 7 and page 9 and page 10 and page 11 of this series.
+You may find more color photos of World War II on page 1 and page 2 and page 3 and page 4 of and page 5 and page 6 and page 7 and page 9 and page 10 and page 11 and page 12 of this series.

 |Panzerkampfwagen Panzer II from the 10th Panzer Division during the battle of Sedan, France, May 13, 1940.
 The Panzer II was one of the main Wehrmacht tanks in 1940.|